RobMeades/ioc-client/README.md

 You now have proven cellular connectivity.

 # Connecting To A Server
-Before completing this section you will need to set up the server-side of the IOC, for which see https://github.com/RobMeades/ioc-server.
+Before completing this section you will need to set up the server-side of the IoC, for which see https://github.com/RobMeades/ioc-server.

 Generate a key pair:

-`ssh-keygen -f ~/ioc -t ecdsa -b 521`
+`ssh-keygen -f ~/ioc-client-key -t ecdsa -b 521`

-Don't add a passphrase as we will need the Raspberry Pi to be able to use the key without manual passphrase entry.
+Don't add a pass-phrase as we will need the Raspberry Pi to be able to use the key without manual pass-phrase entry.
 Make sure the Raspberry Pi is on-line and copy the public key to the server with:

-`ssh-copy-id -i ~/ioc user@host`
+`ssh-copy-id -i ~/ioc-client-key user@host`

 ...replacing `user` with your username on the server and `host` with the IP address of the server.

 Make sure that you can log in to the server from the Raspberry Pi using SSH and this key with:

-`ssh -i ~/ioc user@host -p xxxx`
+`ssh -i ~/ioc-client-key user@host -p xxxx`

-...again replacing `user` and `host` with the username and IP address for the server, and adding `-p xxxx` with the remote port number if it is not port 22.
+...again replacing `user` and `host` with the user name and IP address for the server, and adding `-p xxxx` with the remote port number if it is not port 22.
 If you have problems, try adding the `-vvv` switch to `ssh` to find out what it's up to while running `journalctl -f` on the server to determine what it is seeing.

 # Boot Setup
 To start up the cellular connection and open an SSH tunnel to the server at boot, you need to create a couple of services.
 First create the file `/lib/systemd/system/cellular.service` with contents as follows: